-Worship, along with other opportunities for community spiritual sharing, are an integral part of the formation process for CST students and one of the ways in which we embody our core values of compassion, justice and belonging.
-Through Spirit Lab we facilitate Christian worship and other shared spiritual and interreligious experiences that draw from the diverse talents and backgrounds of our students, faculty and staff, and other spiritual partners.
+Worship, along with other opportunities for spiritual sharing, are an integral part of the formation process for CST students and one of the ways in which we embody our core values of compassion, justice and belonging.
+Through Spirit Lab we facilitate traditional and emergent models of spiritual community that draw from the diverse talents and backgrounds of our students, faculty and staff, and other spiritual partners.